 You are more restricted in terms of getting out of the deal often, this is because it is generally harder to sell a fraction than a whole.
 And the bottom line is, aren’t you just buying a posher version of a timeshare?

 The first thing to bear in mind is that a celebrity endorsement is worthless – sorry Tim.
 It might create headlines and get people looking at the properties being offered for sale, but it does not mean a given fractional ownership development is a good buy.

 So, you need to do all you can in the form of research to decide whether fractional ownership IS a good buy.

 To that end, you have to ensure that you look into the management company, the developer, the property itself and above all else, the contract that you will be asked to sign.

-Everything has to be researched and be watertight in terms of protecting your investment, your capital and your rights.
-And finally, you need a good lawyer who understands the legality of fractional ownership who can ensure you understand all the potential pitfalls, and who can ensure that the contract you sign is as secure as possible.
+Everything has to be researched and watertight in terms of protecting your investment, capital and rights.
+And finally, you need a good lawyer who understands the legality of fractional ownership, can ensure you understand all the potential pitfalls, and ensure that the contract you sign is as secure as possible.

 You might find useful: